Word-building in English

 Despite her unhappiness, she put on a brave face,

-the word unhappiness is used to describe the state of not feeling pleasure or joy.
+The word unhappiness is used to describe the state of not feeling pleasure or joy.

 Practice with Word Families: